 For more information or questions, please contact Byra Cole at Byra.Cole@dc.gov.

 The US Department of Education has recently published Notices Inviting Applications (NIAs) for two grant programs that may be of interest to District LEAs.
 Eligible applicants for both are LEAs.

-Project Prevent grants are intended to prevent violence through the implementation of evidence-based violence prevention programs and provide mental health services to students in communities that are exposed to violence.
+Project Prevent grants are intended to both prevent violence through the implementation of evidence-based violence prevention programs as well as provide mental health services to students in communities that are exposed to violence.
 The application deadline is Monday, July 15, 2019.